-As a church school, worship plays a central part in our school life and is important educationally for pupils' spiritual, moral, social and cultural development.
+As a church school, worship plays a central part in our school life and is important educationally for pupils' spiritual, moral, social and cultural development as well as motivating and challenging them and therefore inspiring courageous advocacy.
 Therefore, although parents have a legal right to withdraw their children from this school activity, they are encouraged to discuss this fully with the Headteacher before reaching a decision.
 Teachers also have the right to withdraw, on grounds of conscience, but we hope that they feel able to support the Christian ethos of the school and to participate in this important part of it.